mozilla/data-docs/src/concepts/analysis_gotchas.md

 When looking at trends, it is helpful to be aware of events from the past that might impact comparisons with history.
 Here are a few to keep in mind:

 - **May 4 - May 11 2019** - [Telemetry source data deleted](https://blog.mozilla.org/blog/2019/05/09/what-we-do-when-things-go-wrong/).
-No source data is available this period.
+No source data is available for this period and derived tables may have missing days or imputed values.
+Derived tables that depend on multiple days may have have affected dates beyond the deletion region.
 - **November 2017** - Quantum Launch.
 There was a surge in new profiles and usage.
 - **March 2016** - Unified Telemetry launched.